COSC3020/tail-recursion-egkallas/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The worst case asymptotic complexity of this tail-recursive Fibonacci is $\Theta(n)$ because the algorithm must recurse $n$ times to provide the result and all other work within it is done in constant time.
+This implementation is different from the recursive version in these constant factors because the recursive version has two recursive calls (adding constant factors) compared to the single recursive call in this version, but asymptotically they are the same.